mongodb/docs/mms/source/install.rst

 - Replica sets, after adding any member of the set.

-All information about hosts is fetched *from* MMS by the agent.
-When configuring hosts, you may need to wait for several update cycles (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.
+All information about MongoDB infrastructure fetched *from* MMS by the agent.
+When configuring the monitoring environment, you may need to wait for several update cycles (e.g. 5-10 minutes) to complete the auto-discovery process and host identification.
 The agent reports to MMS every minute.
-You may have to wait several minutes for data and all hosts to appear in the MMS console.
+You may have to wait several minutes for data and all host information to propagate to the MMS console.

-You will find evidence of a working installation in the agent output or logs and on the MMS console in the "Hosts," section on the "Agent Log" and "Pings" tabs.
+You will find evidence of a working installation in the agent output or logs.
+For more information, check the MMS console's "Hosts," section in the "Agent Log" and "Pings" tabs.
 Once MMS has data, you can view and begin using the statistics.

 .. _troubleshooting: